Rethinking Waste

 Why do we allow so much plastic to come into our town, why don't we discourage it from coming here in as the first step?
 Can local council impose a tax on businesses that use plastic with there products?
 Could Gore be first town in NZ to do this?
 Wouldn't this be a better way to manage waste instead of trying to dispose of it?

-na asked about 2 years ago
+na asked over 2 years ago

 Thank you for your question, this is exactly why we have opened this conversation with our community.
 Unfortunately, the Council can’t just decide to impose a tax on materials coming into the town.
 However, if enough people from the community wanted us to impose a tax on materials coming into the town then we would have to start looking at it more seriously.